casadomusdev/ms-365-mcp-server/docs/user-impersonate.md

 ### Mailbox Discovery

-Once a user is identified for impersonation, the server automatically discovers which mailboxes they can access using **calendar delegation detection**:
+Once a user is identified for impersonation, the server automatically discovers which mailboxes they can access using **PowerShell-based permission checking** (when available) or **personal mailbox only** (fallback):

-**Detection Strategy:**
-- Queries all shared mailboxes in the tenant (unlicensed, enabled accounts)
-- For each shared mailbox, checks `/calendar/calendarPermissions` endpoint
-- Includes mailboxes where the user has calendar delegation permissions

-**Important Limitations:**
-- ⚠️ Only detects mailboxes where the user has **calendar delegation**
-- ❌ Does NOT detect: SendAs-only permissions, Full Access without calendar access
+**PowerShell Detection Strategy (Default - Enabled with Auto-Detection):**
+- Uses Exchange Online PowerShell to query actual mailbox permissions
+- Detects Full Access and SendAs permissions on shared mailboxes
+- Provides accurate shared mailbox discovery not available via Graph API
+- **Auto-detects** PowerShell availability - gracefully falls back if unavailable
+- See [POWERSHELL_SETUP.md](POWERSHELL_SETUP.md) for installation and configuration

+**Graph API Fallback (No PowerShell):**
+- If PowerShell unavailable, only personal mailbox is discovered
+- Warning logged at startup if PowerShell not found
+- No additional configuration needed to try PowerShell - auto-detected

+**Why PowerShell?**
-- ℹ️ Exchange mailbox delegation permissions (SendAs, Full Access) cannot be reliably queried via Microsoft Graph API
+- Exchange delegation permissions (Full Access, SendAs) are NOT exposed via Microsoft Graph API
-- ℹ️ For full delegation detection, Exchange PowerShell or EWS is required (not available in this implementation)

-**Why Calendar Delegation?**
-- Calendar delegation is the ONLY reliable indicator available via Graph API
+- PowerShell is the ONLY programmatic way to query these permissions
-- Users with full mailbox access typically also have calendar delegation
-- More efficient than checking all tenant users
+- Works with existing access token - no additional authentication needed

+**Performance:**
+- First query: ~2-5 seconds (PowerShell execution)
+- Subsequent queries: < 10ms (1-hour cache)

 ### Caching Architecture